 Enter Meta’s newest SSL computer vision model – DINOv3.

-DINOv3 is a self-supervised learning (SSL) vision model developed by Meta AI in 2023.
-It is the third version in the DINO family (DIstillation with NO labels), a framework created to learn image representations without relying on labeled datasets.
+DINOv3 is aself-supervised learning (SSL) vision model developed by Meta AI in August 2025.
+It is the third generation in the DINO family (DIstillation with NO labels), a framework designed to learn image representations without relying on labeled datasets.
+DINOv3 succeeds DINOv2 (released 2023) and represents a substantial scale-up in both training data and model capacity — trained on 1.7 billion images at model sizes ranging from 21 million parameters (ViT-S/16) up to 7 billion parameters (ViT-7B/16).

 Traditional vision models need massive amounts of human-annotated data, which is expensive and time-consuming to create.
 In contrast, DINOv3 learns directly from raw, unlabeled images, making it more practical for real-world applications.